-Swartwood said that the Sayre campus has an important role in helping SWOSU provide much-needed college graduates.
+Swartwood said that the Sayre remote location has an important role in helping SWOSU provide much-needed college graduates.

 “More college graduates are needed to provide the educated workforce necessary for Oklahoma’s economic growth,” Swartwood said.
 “SWOSU-Sayre is a great place for high school students to get their feet wet in college, which will help them acclimate to full-time college life after high school graduation.”

 Swartwood said a smooth transition from high school to college contributes to having more college graduates, which is good for the state.